 We are called to forgive and to ask God's mercy.
 Polycarp's example reminds us not to confuse forgiveness with blanket acceptance or toleration of anything people do or say.

 As we struggle to do what is right and say only what is true, we can pray for others to do the same, and guide them when we have the chance.
-If we make that effort, we will be able to stand in our own "arena"—whatever trials and tests come—and say that we, too, refuse to blaspheme the One who "never did me any harm, but much good."
+If we make that effort, we will be able to stand in our own "arena"—whatever trials and tests come—and say that we, too, will not blaspheme the One who "never did me any harm, but much good."